VikeLabs/courseup/README.md

 The website uses the npm package [`uvic-course-scraper`](https://github.com/VikeLabs/uvic-course-scraper).
 The package is a web-scraping tool made with TypeScript that is the main way of extracting data from UVic.
 It is contributed to and maintained by the original development team of `courseup`.

 The motivation of [`uvic-course-scraper`](https://github.com/VikeLabs/uvic-course-scraper) is to abstract away the parsing and scraping required to obtain data.
 It is not designed to do anything else.

+## Conversion to Next.js

+The original version of CourseUp is built using [CRA](https://create-react-app.dev/), with the backend being an Express server with a Firebase database.
+The plan is to convert the application to use Next.js with a PostgreSQL database.
+This will allow us to use [Prisma](https://www.prisma.io/) as an ORM, which will make it easier to interact with the database and make more complex queries.

+The branch `hello-nextjs` should be treated as the "main" branch, where all development for the migration is taking place.
+It is very much a work-in-progress right now, with a double stack (CRA + Next.js) setup.
+The `main` branch will be kept as-is for production release until the Next.js version is ready to be deployed.

+### CRA vs Next.js Folders

+Because of the double stack setup, there are a mix of folders:

+CRA + Firebase

+- `src` - CRA source code (React components, etc. - slowly being modified to work with Next.js)
+- `public` - CRA public folder (static assets, etc.)
+- `functions` - Firebase functions (backend)

+Next.js

+- `pages` - Next.js /pages router
+- `components` - Next.js components for new UI
+- `prisma` - Prisma schema, migrations, and seeders

+Other folders usually are shared between the two stacks, like `lib` and `public`

 ## VikeLabs